ahammadshawki8/Doclyst-Frontend/README.md

 ---

-Built with ❤️ for hackathon — Making healthcare information accessible to everyone.
+Built with ❤️ for ERNIE AI Developer Challenge - Making healthcare information accessible to everyone.